 Examination of the policy directions, activities and management of the Régie de l'énergie.

 Order of initiative

 Examine the impact of pesticides on public health and the environment, as well as current and future innovative alternative practices in the agriculture and food sectors, in recognition of the competitiveness of Québec's agri-food sector.

 COMMITTEE ON PLANNING AND THE PUBLIC DOMAIN

-Order of initiative

-Continue the order of initiative on access to local financial services in the regions.

-COMMITTEE ON CULTURE AND EDUCATION

 Order of reference

-Consideration of Bills:
+Special Consultations: